VERB: verb

 Border cases

-Resultative, subject and perfect participles are word forms that may share properties and usage of adjectives and verbs.
-Note, that in release 2.2 both core participial forms (used to form the moods) and participial adjectives (used in nominal predication with copula, and to modify nouns) are tagged VERB.
+Resultative, subject, and perfect participles are word forms that may share properties and functions of adjectives and verbs.
+Note that both core participial forms and participial adjectives (used in nominal predication with copula and as noun modifiers) are tagged VERB.
 For example:

 - Resultative: կոտրած ատամ/kotraç atam “a broken tooth”,